Revert

 When auto-exit is configured to be executed when a position is still in-range there may be slippage when removing the liquidity.
 This may lead to a few left-over tokens after swapping, because not all available tokens may be swapped.
 These will be sent to the position owner in the same transaction.

-The operator (bots) are incentivized to maximize the capital used, because when swapping is configured, their fee is derived from the tokens which are successfully swapped to the target token.
+However, the operator (bots) are incentivized to maximize the capital used, because when swapping is configured, their fee is derived from the tokens which are successfully swapped to the target token.